 This time was a complete 180 in terms of weather.
 There wasn’t a cloud in the sky.
 There was some wind, which certainly added some extra challenge.
 It was still pretty chilly, but I warmed up quicker with the blue skies above.

 I knew there were a lot of ocean views from the course, even if I couldn’t quite see much last time.
-However, I didn’t realize that there is literally a great ocean and/or bay view on every single hole at Bodega Harbour.
+However, I didn’t realize that there is literally a great ocean and/or bay view on almost every single hole at Bodega Harbour.
 Granted, it is basically the same vista throughout as the course is built on a hillside facing northwest.
 Still, it is pretty gorgeous and the scenery never lets up at any point in the round.

 This time, I was also able to see more of the contours of the actual course.
 This is quite a layout crafted by Robert Trent Jones, Jr., and the two nines have somewhat different vibes.
 The front nine is very dramatic with a lot of mounding and moguls throughout the fairways/rough and around the greens.
 There is not a flat lie to be found anywhere and it’s quite demanding.